 Moderation is key here: we don’t want to make the user feel slighted, but we don’t want them to feel like they’ll be scrolling for days, either.
 Not only that, but if you have too many images it may create loading time issues for users with a slow internet connection (we're looking at you, mobile phone users!).

-So depending on the story you’re looking to tell with the blog article, I recommend no less than 4 images and no more than 20 images per blog article.
+So depending on the story you’re looking to tell with the blog article, we recommend no less than 4 images and no more than 20 images per blog article.

 After your title, opening sentence, and initial image, you can begin to flesh out the rest of your blog post.
 You can split up content blocks and images however you like!